 All of those responsible for harming and killing civilians and the destruction of vital infrastructure – from warring parties and their sponsors to the UNSC and arms traffickers – need to be challenged so that they desist and change their behaviour.
 As citizens we can make our voice heard, including at the ballot-box and in the court of public opinion.
 Governments are sensitive to the reputational damage triggered by their actions.
 Strong mobilization of public opinion can challenge and sometimes modify the behavior of warring parties.
 A global movement invested in challenging war-inflicted pain wherever it occurs has the inherent value of bringing together the insights and voices of a multitude of communities and stakeholders.

 Together we can make a difference!

 At the very least, we must try!

 “The world is in greater peril from those who tolerate or encourage evil than from those who actually commit it.”
 (Albert Einstein)

 This document is work in progress and constitutes the provisional result of a first series of consultations.
 We expect it to evolve as more consultations are held, particularly in humanitarian hubs in the field.
-Comments and suggestions from readers far and wide are welcome.
-Please send to email@example.com
+Comments and suggestions from readers far are welcome can be submitted via our contact page.

 Laetitia Atlani-Duault and François Delattre, “Is Aleppo the Grave of the United Nations?”
 The Lancet, vol. 388, No10059, p.2473, 19 November 2016: http://www.thelancet.com/journals/lancet/article/PIIS0140-6736%2816%2932122-5/fulltext